 9. Reward customer loyalty:Appreciate customers for doing business with you.
 Everyone likes applause, and when they deserve it, you should give it to them.
 Not lip service, please.
 But unpretentious, genuine appreciation.
 Ensure loyal customers know that you notice their consistent patronage and reward them for it.
 Also run promos, contests, and giveaways.

 10. Take feedback: How does taking feedback help with marketing?
 One, positive feedback can be used as content material for marketing.
-Even negative feedback that have been dealt with can be used to show how quickly your restaurant addresses the complaints of customers!
+Even negative feedback that has been dealt with can be used to show how quickly your restaurant addresses the complaints of customers!
 Taking feedback also gives customers the impression that you genuinely care about them.
 There’s no marketing strategy better than that!

 So, place suggestion boxes in your restaurant.
 Set up online feedback forms.
 Start paying real close attention to the ways your customers would have you better delight them.